Cane knife

 A cane knife is a large hand-wielded cutting tool similar to a machete.
 Its use is prevalent in the harvesting of sugarcane in dominant cane-growing countries such as Peru, Brazil, Colombia, Australia, South Africa, Ecuador, Cuba, Jamaica, the Philippines and parts of the United States, especially Louisiana and Florida, as well as Hawaii.
-It is the primary tool used in countries that do not employ mechanical means for harvesting cane.

-In the Philippines, particularly in Negros Island, itinerant sugarcane cutters called sacadas employ this blade, which they call an espading.
-The term is borrowed from the Spanish word espada, meaning "sword", while in Tagalog it is called palang.
-In the South Pacific, the metal hook of the cane knife was melded with the indigenous serrated warclub, resulting in the hook-bladed weapon used in modern Samoan fire knife dancing.

 Design

-A typical cane knife is characterized by a hardwood handle, a full tang, a deep blade and a hook at its tip used for picking up the cut cane, although some types do not employ this feature.
+A typical cane knife is characterized by a hardwood handle, a full tang, a wide metal blade and a hook at its tip used for picking up the cut cane, although some types do not employ this feature.
+The hook or bent part of the blade was used to minimize the distance a cutter would need to repetitively bend down to reach the base of the cane.
 The blade is usually 1 mm thick, thinner than a machete or bolo, and more than 12 in long.
-The thin blade facilitates cutting cane quickly as the harvester slashes the cane at an angle: a thin blade slices through better than a thick blade.
+The thin blade slices through the cane better than a thicker blade because the harvester slashes the cane at an angle.
+Straight cane knives were used to slice the tops of the harvested cane, removing the parts of the cane that had no sugar content.
+The flat part of a straight cane knife could also be used to put out spot fires during burning.

+Many cane knives were modified by the individual cutter to suit their particular style of cutting.
+This included bending the blade with heat or shaping the wooden handle to suit the cutter's hand.
+The length of the handle also made a difference depending on the environment.
+For instance, in rocky terrain, it was better to have a shorter handle so the cutter could see any rocks and avoid injury.